skryshtafovych/Jmeter-Monitoring-Dashboard/README.md

 Machine that executed jmeter script per minute and moves Data to cloud.
 Machine that connects and displays data fron the CLOUD SQL

+Look Into:
+Repurposing Automatic Dashboard Generation from jmeter Script.